The Do Well Do Good Programme (DWDG)

 2nd year students become teachers of the first year students : this is the best way to ensure concept and skills have been fully acquired

-The programme has 5 modules and runs over 2 academic years.
+The programme has various modules and runs over few weeks.
 It is adjusted to local context to ensure students can balance their time between the programme and their academic curriculum.

 During a typical week, a student will spend 2-3 hours on e-learning, 4-5 hours on assignments, and 2 hours in local team meetings.

 Module 1 - 4 weeks

 Apply basic consulting skills into an simple issue